Skip to content

 megaphone

-You may not smoke cigarettes, nor tobacco, nor cannabis, nor e-cigarettes (vape), not anywhere in the apartment, not blow it from inside to outside the windows, and not on the balcony.
+You may not smoke cigarettes, nor tobacco, nor cannabis, nor e-cigarettes (vape), not anywhere in the apartment, not blow it from inside to outside the windows.

 Unfortunately, some non-smokers like us are allergic to smoke or suffer from asthma.
 Complaints and penalties will go to Home Exchange against those who break this rule — including recovering the costs to steam clean the curtains, linen, mattress, duvets, pillows, blankets, rugs, sofa, and more.